How do we find and retrieve the relevant information?

 - the fundamental nature of the right of access.

-The burden of proof is on you to be able to justify why a search is unreasonable or disproportionate.
+You must be able to show why a search is unreasonable or disproportionate.

-Even where searching for certain information may be unreasonable or disproportionate, you must still search for any other information within the scope of a request.
-You should also consider whether further information from the individual will help you find the information they have requested.
-Please see the previous section for more information about clarifying a request.
+Even where searching for certain information may be unreasonable or disproportionate, you should still search for any other information within the scope of a request.
+You may ask the person for further information to help you find the information they have requested.
+See Can we clarify the request? for more information.

 What about electronic records that aren’t easily available?

 In most cases, you can easily find and retrieve information stored in electronic form.
-However, as it is very difficult to truly erase all electronic records, you may hold data that you do not have ready access to and that requires technical expertise to retrieve.
+However, as it’s very difficult to truly erase all electronic records, you may hold information that you do not have easy access to and that requires technical expertise to retrieve.

-You are likely to have removed information from your ‘live’ systems in a number of different ways, by:
+You may have removed the required information from your active systems in a number of different ways – for example, by:

 - archiving it to storage;